List of colonial buildings in Bandung: Modernism (1920s-1930s)

 The period saw the emergence of Modernism and its varieties, namely Art Deco, Nieuwe Bouwen, Amsterdam School and other variations.
 The same period, in 1929, Bandung approved the 'Framework plan' city planning, which covered an area of 12,758 ha, divided in plans for mainly the Northern- and partly the Southern areas of the town.
 This fosters the development of early 20th-century modern architecture in Bandung.

 Art Deco evolved from earlier Dutch Rationalism.
 The form is symmetrical and exudes technological progress and glamour, with rich color and bold geometric shapes.
 In Bandung, Art Deco often manifested in the decorative element in the street facades, often hiding an ordinary building with a helm roof and covered with tiles; these architecture is mostly the product of rebuilding and upgrading of commercial buildings in the 1920s and 1930s.

 In the following period between late 1930s and 1940s, Art Deco evolved into a new style known as Nieuwe Bouwen (Dutch term for Modernism) or Functionalism.
 Instead of creating decorative style on the facade, the architect creates style in the clear arrangement of space.
 The preference is to use universal form such as cylinder or curving horizontal lines.
-No Where else in Indonesia are the influences of the 'Modern movement' in architecture observable as in the City of Bandung.
+Nowhere else in Indonesia are the influences of the 'Modern movement' in architecture observable as in the City of Bandung.
 Albert Aalbers is the most representative expression of Nieuwe Bouwen in Indonesia, and many of his masterpieces - such as Savoy Homann Hotel (1939), Denis Bank (1936), and the "Driekleur" (1937) - were located in Bandung.
 The style is characterized by its openness, its sleek facade lines, and strong spatial effect on the exterior.
 Bandung contains one of the largest remaining collections of Art Deco-Nieuwe Bouwen buildings in the world.

 Also included in this period are those architects who implemented the principles of native art of building in Indonesia, such as those designed by Henri Maclaine Pont.